 A monthly article brought to you by Senior Services Memory Support Programs

-Vascular dementia occurs when a stroke or several small strokes blocks or reduces the blood flow to the brain.
-The interruption of the blood supply causes brain cells to lose oxygen and nutrients therefore damaging the areas of the brain that are affected by these vascular changes.
+Vascular Dementia occurs when a stroke or several small strokes blocks or reduces the blood flow to the brain.
+The interruption of the blood supply causes brain cells to lose oxygen and nutrients therefore damaging the areas of the brain that is affected by these vascular changes.

 So what should you look for in terms of vascular dementia?
 There are two ways that symptoms of vascular dementia can appear: sudden and severe or mild and gradual.

 Here are some possible symptoms:

 - Slower thinking process

 - Getting lost in familiar surroundings

 - Laughing or crying at inappropriate times

 - Difficulty finding the right words

 Although many of the symptoms between the various types of dementias may seem similar, it’s important to take note that Vascular dementia is diagnosed when an individual has had strokes or mini-strokes.